cs6-uniwue/Variance-Viewer/README.md

 (The currently used default settings file, can be downloaded when opening the application and selecting ``default(⇓)`` )

 ### User defined Variances
-The variance viewer allows users to define variance types in addition to pre existing ones.
+The Variance-Viewer allows users to define variance types in addition to pre-existing ones.
 These types can be added to a settings file, which can be selected before the text comparisons.

-The pre existing ones include:
+The pre-existing ones include:
 * TYPOGRAPHY - Only present in TEI texts.
-Represents the changes in how text is displayed (utilizes the rend attribute) e.g. `<p rend="xxl">Test</p>` changed to `<p>Test</p>`
+Represents the changes in how text is displayed (utilizes the rend attribute) e.g. `<p rend="xxl">Test</p>` changed to `<p>Test</p>`.
-* SEPARATION - Represents the separation changes between multiple tokens. e.g. "Thistest" changed to "This test"
+* SEPARATION - Represents the separation changes between multiple tokens. e.g. "Thistest" changed to "This test".
 * CONTENT - The fallback variance type for all changes that can not be classified as any other variance.

-Users can in addition to the existing variance types define their own, as follows:
+In addition to the existing variance types, users can define their own, as follows:
 ```
 :<name>[<type>|<color>]:
 <rules/settings>